samliebl/web-app/README.md

 # Web App

-Demonstrating:
+Demonstrating some facility with REST APIs and what you can do with them.
+I also talk about the client-side AJAX code that's bringing this all together for a better user experience.

-### REST APIs
+### REST API Demos

-Demonstration of a GET API call/request
+1. Demonstration of a GET API call/request
-Rendering the site with Nunjucks via Express
+    1. Rendering the site with Nunjucks via Express
+1. Two Demonstrations of POST API call/requests

-Demonstration of a POST API call/request
+    1. A simple POST API call/request
-Enter your name to launch a POST request
+    1. A more complex POST request

-Note on the client-side JavaScript
+1. Note on the client-side JavaScript

+--

 ```
 .